josemrsantos/sql_sanity_check/README.md

 FROM table_track, table_invoiceline
 WHERE count_t < count_il;
 ```

-The previous test only checks if we don't have more distinct TrackIds on the table **InvoiceLine** than the number of actual Tracks in tha table **Track**.
+The previous test only checks if we don't have more distinct TrackIds on the table **InvoiceLine** than the number of
+actual Tracks in tha table **Track**.

 ### Tests on foreign data

-This is very specific and it is more related with good writting good SQL.
-Several DB servers are offering some sort of "foreign data access".
-A few examples are the FDW on PostgreSQL that allows one PostgreSQL server to have access to tables that are on a different server.
-The main caveat of this, is that any query that is done on the server that only has the "foreign table" that itself is in a second server, the actual query will be done on the "second server".
+This is very specific and it is more related with good writing good SQL.
+Several DB servers are offering some sort of
+"foreign data access".
+A few examples are the FDW on PostgreSQL that allows one PostgreSQL server to have access to
+tables that are on a different server.
+The main caveat of this, is that any query that is done on the server that only
+has the "foreign table" that itself is in a second server, the actual query will be done on the "second server".

-An example:
+#### An example:

-**ServerA** has 2 tables: **table_a_1** and **table_a_2**. **ServerB** has only 1 table: **table_b_1**, but it also has a FDW connection to ServerA, so it also "allows queries" on those tables.
+**ServerA** has 2 tables: **table_a_1** and **table_a_2**. **ServerB** has only 1 table: **table_b_1**, but it also has
+a FDW connection to ServerA, so it also "allows queries" on those tables.

-If we do a SELECT on **ServerB** such as `SELECT name FROM table_a_1 LIMIT 10`, that query will run on **ServerA** and return the result (using the network) to **serverB**.
-This is not a problem, because it is all running on the same server (in this case **ServerA**) and the volume of data going throught the network is not very large.
-This is just a simple example, but Redshift also has some similar capabilities as well as other capabilities, where this is not an issue.
-If you use any sort of "data sharing", please check the DB server that you are using. if this might something you need to consider.
+If we do a SELECT on **ServerB** such as `SELECT name FROM table_a_1 LIMIT 10`, that query will run on **ServerA** and
+return the result (using the network) to **serverB**.
+This is not a problem, because it is all running on the same
+server (in this case **ServerA**) and the volume of data going through the network is not very large.
+This is just a
+simple example, but Redshift also has some similar capabilities as well as other capabilities, where this is not an
+issue.
+If you use any sort of "data sharing", please check the DB server that you are using. if this might something
+you need to consider.

-When we have a case where we make a query to ServerB that might send a part or all the query to ServerA, the general advice would be to keep it as seperate as possible and minimise possible network usage.
+When we have a case where we make a query to ServerB that might send a part or all the query to ServerA, the general
+advice would be to keep it as separate as possible and minimise possible network usage (e.g. using CTEs).

 A good example of keeping to these rules, has already been given before.
-Lets say that we have **Track** and **InvoiceLine** on different servers.
-Using CTEs and fetching a low number of rows/data is a good way to create a SQL test (please see the previous code example).
+Lets say that we have **Track** and
+**InvoiceLine** on different servers.
+Using CTEs and fetching a low number of rows/data is a good way to create a SQL
+test (please see the previous code example).

 ## Usage and contributions

-The code (as simple as it is), is released under the MIT license, that AFAIK is one of the most (if not the most) permissive license.
-So, please use it as you wish and get in touch if you need anything, but don't blame me if something goes wrong.
+The code (as simple as it is), is released under the MIT license, that AFAIK is one of the most (if not the most)
+permissive license.
+So, please use it as you wish and get in touch if you need anything, but don't blame me if
+something goes wrong.

 In terms of contributions, I would be very happy to accept anything you can contribute with.
-From small fixes to this Readme to adding other connectors that could help others.
+From small fixes to this
+Readme to adding other connectors and output classes that could help others.